QubesOS/qubes-posts/2021-04-10-get-paid-to-support-qubes-development-through-automated-testing.md

 ---

 The Qubes OS Project is seeking an expert in automated testing.
-We use OpenQA and Travis to test changes to the Qubes OS source code and automated building from source.
+We use OpenQA and GitLab CI to test changes to the Qubes OS source code and automated building from source.
 We're looking for someone who can help with improving both the automated tests themselves and the testing infrastructure.